A recent (and now closed) Request for Information (RFI) summarised the General Support Utility Programme (GSUP) requirement as…

 Prospeed has made several variants and proposed others.

-Any one of these would be a good option, they are low-risk, and we would be joining a big club of users and tapping into global supply chains to reduce support costs.
+Any one of these would be a viable option, they are low-risk, and we would be joining a big club of users and tapping into global supply chains to reduce support costs.

 Ibex or Fering